avery-blanchard/avery-blanchard.github.io/content/_index.md

 # About Me
 Hi!
 I am a 1st year Computer Science Ph.D. student at **Duke University**.
-My research interests involve building secure systems that enable confidential computing in untrustworthy environments.
-I am interested in operating systems and security.
+My research interest include operating systems, containerization, and kernel extensions.

-During my undergraduate degree at **Columbia University**, I had the privilege of working with [Professor Jason Nieh](https://www.cs.columbia.edu/~nieh/) to extend the Linux Integrity Measurement Architecture IMA to containers without requiring changes to the host OS.
+During my undergraduate degree at **Columbia University**, I had the privilege of working with [Professor Jason Nieh](https://www.cs.columbia.edu/~nieh/) to extend the Linux Integrity Measurement Architecture IMA to containers without requiring changes to the kernel using eBPF.

 Additionally, I had the opportunity to work [Professor Hod Lipson](https://www.hodlipson.com/) in the Creative Machines Lab to design and build software for a 3D food printer.